How Much Does a Solid Wood Entry Door Cost? Pricing Guide in Long Island City, NY

 1. Selecting Style Over Substance

-Beautiful doors that can't withstand Queens County's climate become expensive problems.
+Beautiful doors that can't withstand Queens County's climate become serious problems.
 Temperature swings from below zero to over 90°F, high humidity, direct sun exposure, and salt air from nearby waterways all challenge entry doors.

 Match wood selection to your specific exposure conditions.
 Covered entries offer more flexibility.
 Fully exposed doors need premium weather-resistant species.